 Someone in the household will need to be comfortable and able to give her two shots daily.
 Ask the staff directly for more information on this.

 Blueberry needs older cat-savvy kids and up in her home.

 Ability to confine her to one room or area while she settles in (having access to the entire house immediately will be overwhelming and potentially dangerous if she hides in precarious spots or out of sight of her family).

 Insulin isn't cheap, so blueberry's new family will need to be confident they can afford it.

 Yearly check-ups at the vet, at least.
 Your vet may recommend more to monitor her diabetes.

 As with all of our adoptions, Blueberry must be adopted by someone who is a Massachusetts resident and at least 21 years old.

 While Blueberry's diabetes is well managed on her current insulin prescription and special diet, we cannot guarantee her health going forward.

-Blueberry may prefer to be an only pet, but would be fine with other cats or dogs who can mind their business.
+Blueberry may prefer to be an only pet, but would be fine with other animals calm animals who respect her boundaries as an independent kitty.